 2. Phi Phi O’Hara ‘throwing shade’ at Alyssa Edwards….and Alyssa standing behind a mirror and hearing the whole entire thing.

 3. Detox voting Alyssa off EVEN THOUGH ROXXXY HAD BEEN IN THE BOTTOM 2 FIVE TIMES AT THIS POINT.

 4. Phi Phi O’Hara NOT showing up to the finale recap episode, and RuPaul CALLING HER OUT.
 ON TV.

 Traditionally these kind of settings foster some rivalries and fights due to the high stress of the competition they are put through.
 I must impress upon everyone: Being a drag queen is extremely difficult and impressive.
 They transform themselves into women and brand themselves on that.
-They learn intensive makeup techniques and spend HOURS doing makeup.
+They learn intensive makeup techniques and spend HOURS doing makeup and wearing afro hair extensions.
 They lip sync music in front of large crowds and perform difficult choreography to top it all off.
 They even glue there damn eyebrows down.